Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Ultreia, a traditional Camino de Santiago greeting

-Look out for Fisterra Bovine World in Trasmonte, which has distinctive murals of cows on its outbuildings.
+Look out for Fisterra Bovine World in Trasmonte, which has distinctive cow murals on its outbuildings.

 Countryside near Trasmonte, a small village surrounded by trees and green fields